ninaevelina/webshop-next-postgres/README.md

 # Readit

 Readit - a bookstore app built with Next.js, Typescript, SASS and PostgreSQL.

 🛠️ In development 🛠️

+## Features

+The application's main features include:

+### Wishlist

+Users can add and remove books to their wishlist which is stored in localStorage.

 ## Tech Stack